jennymcphail/github.starbucks.io/README.md

 As the classes aren't too imbalanced, I made a basic Logistic Regression model (default parameters) as the baseline.
 Then I tried a basic Decision Tree (default parameters) to compare.
 For the best performer out of these, I built a pipeline and tuned some parameters to see if I could improve performance.
 Finally, I did a business evaluation to translate model performance into real life considerations of whether to use it.

+I used a two-thirds/one-third train/test split so that I had unseen data to evaulate my models on.
+As there isn't a feature importance output in LogisticRegression, I used the absolute coefficient by feature as a proxy to determine how much influence each feature is likely to have in the model.

 # Baseline model
 I didn't do anything exciting coding wise here for Logistic Regression, so the most important thing is the performance and feature ranking:
 <p align="left">